stratapp/stratapp-website/contact.md

 ---
 {:.font-weight-bold}

-### as a question or learn how to become a partner
+### ask a question or learn how to become a partner

 ##### We run fortnightly CxO Events in Brisbane and Sydney, and weekly Video Calls most Fridays for international time zones.